 He already had a deep sensitivity to light and color by then.
 This would be a key part of his career.

-Professional Training at Penza Art College and Academy of Arts
+Professional Training at Penza Art College and the Academy of Arts

 These mentors taught him classical techniques.
 He also studied Velázquez, Caravaggio, and others.
-This mix of training and self-study prepared him for a career in art.
+This mix of training and self-study prepared him for an art career.

 UNESCO International Federation of Artists Membership and European Influence